aws-samples/unishop-monolith-to-microservices/README.md

 <br>
 We've broken the workshop down into easy to follow and digestible chunks, which walks you through the process of transforming a monolithic application to a microservices-based application.

 In **Part 1**, we will cover the monolithic application.
-It is a "traditional" Spring Boot Java application which will be deployed on an EC2 instance and connect to RDS MySQL database.
-The frontend will be hosted on S3 "Static web hosting", it is a simple yet powerful hosting solution which auto-scale and meet growing needs automatically.
-Once deployed, the "Unishop" will be accessible to the outside world.
+It is a **traditional** Spring Boot Java application which will be deployed on an EC2 instance and connect to RDS MySQL database.
+The frontend will be hosted on S3 **Static web hosting**, it is a simple yet powerful hosting solution which auto-scale and meet growing needs automatically.
+Once deployed, the **Unishop** will be accessible to the outside world.

 In **Part 2-5** we will extract domain-based functionality and build it as a standalone microservice using Lambda and DynamoDB.
 In this case, that will be the Unishop shopping cart functionality.

 In **Part 2** we will front the legacy application with API Gateway which will help switch between old REST API to new Lambda code.

 In **Part 3** we will set up a new DynamoDB table which will hold the shopping cart.

 In **Part 4** we will deploy Lambda code which will replace the legacy shopping cart functionality.

-and Part 5 will be used to wrap up and clean up.
+**Part 5** will be used to wrap up and clean up.

 As you probably understand by now, one of the major benefits of moving to microservices architecture is that you can develop each microservice using different technologies stack which is most suitable